jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/K_highest_weights_ref.rst

 -------------------------------------------------
 | ``highest_weight:Param p->KHighestWeight`` Defined in line number 199.
 |
-| unique highest weight of a parameter (or error if not unique)
+| Unique highest weight of a parameter (or error if not unique)
 |

 .. _centralizer_kgbelt_x,ratvec_v->(kgbelt,rootdatum)1: